Caveat Pars, Partners Beware!

 To be successful at partnering you must commit to functioning at a higher level.
 A level that will allow you to stretch your comfort zone and then commit to moving into action.
 Without these two issues in concert, you might not get started or restart when necessary.

 Once you get back in the action, you can go after small wins to reestablish your confidence to take risks in pursuit of an even larger prize.
-The key is to not wait for all to be perfect before you commence.
+The key to overcoming alliance pitfalls is to not wait for all to be perfect before you commence.
 It’s okay to subscribe to the idea of: ready, shoot, aim.
 Do though; take the time to adjust your aim after you begin.
 Be like a commercial airline pilot and course correct regularly.
 Keep your future focus on the partnering journey.
 Keep it improving.
 Be decisive, and show the qualities of a leader in your industry.
 You will be rewarded.